 Membership Meeting.
 For those of you who couldnt make the meeting this will

 give you the condensed version of what happened.

 Also, Ive attached the Dues Invoice for 2014, again, for those of you who want to renew your membership.
 WE WANT YOU AND NEED YOU!

 Some commented that theyd like to see more SASA activities and purpose.
 There will need to be a lot of SASA participation to help restart the historical Fly-in/Air-show event now that the major airport construction is done.
 Plans are underway to make the event bigger and better than ever.

-The Kitty Hawk Cafe has new hours: They will be open Sun and Wed from 8 AM to 3 PM.
-And Thur thru Sat from 8 AM to 8 PM.
-Available additional hours by special arrangement.
+The Kitty Hawk Cafe has new hours: They will be open every day from 8 AM to 3 PM.

 NOTE: Changes to Seattle Class B Airspace